magicalpanda/MagicalRecord/Docs/Working-with-Managed-Object-Contexts.md

 NSManagedObjectContext *defaultContext = [NSManagedObjectContext MR_defaultContext];
 ```

-This context will be used throughout MagicalRecord in any method that uses a context, but does not provde a specific managed object context parameter.
+This context will be used throughout MagicalRecord in any method that uses a context, but does not provide a specific managed object context parameter.

 If you need to create a new managed object context for use in non-main threads, use the following method: